Nikodemek18/development_process/README.md

 ![DevProcess](OurDevelopmentPhilosophy.png)

 We are formal verification and security experts at heart.
-When we release code publically, we have ensure it has been thoroughly tested.
-We follow or exceed industry standard security practices, this extends to our development.
-This is a glimpse into our updated private repo activity on github and via our project management board JIRA.
+When we release code publically, we have to ensure it has been thoroughly tested.
+We follow or exceed industry standard security practices, this extends to our development process.
+This is a glimpse into our private repo activity on github and via our project management board JIRA.

-# JIRA Board Cumulative Flow for Protocol Node
+## JIRA Board Cumulative Flow for Protocol Node

 ![JIRABoardCumulativeFlow](QSPBoardCumulativeFlow.png)

-# Internal Github Code Frequency for Protocol Node
+## Internal Github Code Frequency for Protocol Node

 ![CodeFrequency](QSPCodeFrequency.png)

-# JIRA Board Cumulative Flow for Staking Protocol
+## JIRA Board Cumulative Flow for Staking Protocol

 ![JIRABoardStaking](StakingBoardCumulativeFlow.png)

-# Development Roadmap
+## Development Roadmap

 [Updated Roadmap](https://medium.com/quantstamp/quantstamp-visual-timeline-q4-2018-b61c369fea26)

-# About
+## About

 [About](https://quantstamp.com/about)

-# Get The Latest Updates
+## Get The Latest Updates

 [Latest Updates Signup](http://bit.ly/QSPNews)